joshspicer/SpotStatus/README.md

 Spotify Now Playing Menu Bar Utility for MacOS Mojave

 # Usage
 You can build the following Xcode project from the source code provided.
+Note that with Mac OS Catalina you may need to [notarize](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution) your build before using.

 For convenience, i've provided a .zip of the MacOS binary.
-You can [download release 1.3 here](https://github.com/joshspicer/SpotStatus/releases).
+You can [download release 1.3.1 here](https://github.com/joshspicer/SpotStatus/releases).

+### Download Steps
+1. Unzip
+2. Copy to `/Applications`
+3. If necessary, mark as executable (necessary depending on unarchiver used). <br>
+`chmod +x /Applications/SpotStatus.app/Contents/MacOS/SpotStatus`<br>**NOTE**: This will solve seeing  _"The Application "SpotStatus" can't be opened"_

+SpotStatus will open in the menu bar.
+Click on the icon to configure!

+### Download Hash

+If you get SpotStatus.app from elsewhere, confirm the hash as what is listed on the [relevant release](https://github.com/joshspicer/SpotStatus/releases).

+`$ shasum -a 256 /Applications/SpotStatus.app/Contents/MacOS/SpotStatus`

 ## Intro
 There are a lot of good Spotify + menu bar projects that already exist, but many are outdated and few have been updated for OSX Mojave (and its [awesome gatekeeper "features”](https://joshspicer.com/applescript-mojave)).
 SpotStatus was build from the ground up specifically for Mojave.